top of page

 Leadership doesn’t always arrive when we plan for it.
 Sometimes, it shows up before we feel ready — in moments that demand courage before confidence.

 It started quietly.
 Anonymous letters — threats signed by a white-supremacist group — began showing up around campus.
-Some were slipped under doors, others mailed to students’ homes.
+Some were slipped under doors, while others were mailed to students’ homes.

 3 Leadership Lessons That Still Guide My Work